Introduction

 Battle at Kondavidu

-There was a bloody battle at the Kondavidu between King of Kaling Pratapradrude and Raja Krishnadevaraya.
+There was a bloody battle at the Kondavidu between King of Kaling Prataprudra and Raja Krishnadevaraya.
 After seizing Kondavidu fort, Vijaynagar army has to retreat for some time due to accidents and significant losses.

 After, minister Timmarsu finds the secret path to the east gate of the Kondavidu fort.
 The army of Vijayanagara suddenly invades the Kondavidu fort during a night attack with that secret entrance.
 The son of Gajapati Prataprudra, Yuvraj Virabhadra was imprisoned from the fort.